 It is a complex building that houses the Public Information Library, the biggest museum of modern art in Europe, and the center for music and acoustic research.

 Center Pompidou is famous for its eccentric high-tech building, which stands out from a distance and deserves admiration.
-The museum itself focus on modern and contemporary art.
+The museum itself focuses on modern and contemporary art.

 In total, the museum has more than 5,000 pieces.
 Besides pieces by Picasso, the museum also keeps different paintings and sculptures by different artists that used to be part of Picasso’s personal collection.

 Le Petit Palais